MSc Genomics Data Science Video

 Entry Requirements

-Applicants must have achieved a first or strong second class honours degree in a quantitative discipline.
-Qualifying degrees include, but are not limited to, mathematics, physics, statistics, computer science, and engineering (biomedical or electronic/computer engineering).
+Applicants must have achieved a First Class Honours degree or a strong Second Class Honours degree in a quantitative discipline.
+Qualifying degrees include, but are not limited to, mathematics, statistics, physics, computer science, computational biology, and biomedical, electronic, and computer engineering.

 Additional Requirements